What are food loss and food waste?

-Food waste is simply food intended for consumption that is discarded along the food supply chain and cannot be used.
+Food waste is simply food intended for consumption that is discarded along the food supply chain and can no longer be consumed.

-There are many reasons why food is thrown away.
-As household members, we see lots of food waste occurring in our homes and places we go to, such as schools, work places and parks.
-But the bigger picture is more worrying, as the bulk of it occurs through out the entire journey that food makes from the farms, through storage, processing, transport, market and finally to our homes.
+There are many reasons why food is discarded.
+As household members, we see lots of food waste occurring in our homes and places we go to, such as schools, workplaces, and parks.
+But the bigger picture is more worrying, as the bulk of it occurs throughout the entire journey that food makes from the farms, through storage, processing, transport, market, and finally to our homes.

 In terms of waste management, food waste is that kind of waste resulting from food that is thrown away.
 See other types of waste here

 Food waste could be accidental or unintentional, and may also be intentional.